• Share this on:

 Workers must be protected from potential dangers, such as diseases, injuries and harmful chemicals.
 Without suitable health and safety measures in the workplace, work can lead to accidents and illnesses.

 Workers in mango farms, cashew processing factories and vegetable fields, for example, face many health and safety risks.
 Without good safety measures, they can get hurt or sick.
-In Bangladeshi mango farms, workers often use pesticides.
+On mango farms, workers often use pesticides.
 If not used safely, these chemicals can cause health problems such as breathing troubles, skin issues, and even serious diseases like cancer.

-In Kenyan vegetable fields, the work can be physically hard.
+In vegetable fields, the work can be physically hard.
 Workers may have to lift heavy baskets of produce or work in uncomfortable positions, which can lead to back pain.
 They may also have to work in very hot weather, which can cause health issues like heatstroke.

-In Beninese cashew factories there can be other dangers.
+In cashew factories there can be other dangers.
 Workers might get cut or injured by machines used to crack the hard shells of the cashews.
 They might also be exposed to the dust from the shells, which can cause allergies or breathing problems.

 Encourage the use of PPE

-The most important thing is to ensure the physical safety of workers.
+Ensure the physical safety of workers.
 Companies should require employees to wear suitable personal protective equipment (PPE) such as gloves, hairnets, proper footwear and aprons.
 This protects employee health and prevents contamination of products.

 PPE should be provided by the company and replaced regularly.
 The company should also provide workers with safety equipment such as goggles and masks where necessary.
-Be aware of specific problems and occupational diseases in your firm and supply chain, and use PPE and equipment that address the cause of a problem.
+Be aware of specific problems and occupational diseases in your firm and supply chain.
+Use PPE and equipment that address the cause of a problem.
 For example, the corrosive cashew nut shell liquid (CNSL) causes a severe dermatological problem called cauterisation.
 India's cashew processor RTG Industries recommends cloth or rubber gloves for CNSL in its material safety data sheet.

 Check out the US Occupational Safety and Health Administration (OHSA) dedicated farm hazards page with proposed controls and solutions.
-They cover a wide range of hazards that farm workers are exposed to.

 OHSA also has industry-specific resources for the food processing industry, as well as particular topics such as temporary staffing, beverage delivery, warehousing and storage.
-The Pesticide Action Network (PAN) presents alternative methods for managing pests, crop diseases or weeds in tropical and temperate regions.

 Prolonged fruit or vegetable peeling activities can cause finger deformities and scarring.
 Make sure that proper protective gloves are utilised.
 Breaks are vital in this industry as they allow physical recovery from demanding tasks, prevent heat stress and foster mental rest, leading to increased productivity and safer work conditions.